PayThePizzo/Data-Structures-and-Algorithms/8 - Graphs/8 - PRIM.md

     * Pointer Q -> V\Q
     * If key[u] = inf(), π[u] = NULL

-Prim manages a priority queue Q⊆V[G], which utilizes the key field.
+Prim manages a **priority queue** Q⊆V[G], which utilizes the key field.
 Can be implemented through a binary heap.
 * Contains the **vertices to select/extract**.
 While Kruskal extracts edges.

+## The algorithm
 At every iteration, the graph is cut into two halves.
 * V\Q, the set containing the already selected vertices
-* Q, the set containing the rest of the vertices.
+* Q, the set containing the vertices to be selected.

 There surely are edges going from V\Q to Q. like here: